rapidez/docs/src/3.x/theming.md

 ],
 ```

 In this example we have the default store using a "default" theme.
-The extra store in both languages using the same "extra_store" theme since it's changes are only translations.
+The extra store in both languages using the same "extra_store" theme since its changes are only translations.

 The structure of your theme folder will be the same as your views folder, so overriding the views folder is as simple as copy and pasting the file with the correct folder structure.